tshepop/100-days-of-code/log.md

 **Today's Progress**: CSS - The Complete guide(incl.
 Flexbox,Grid and SaaS)

 **Thoughts:** “To live is the rarest thing in the world.
 Most people exist, that is all.” ― Oscar Wilde

+# 100 Days Of Code

+### Day 1: Oct 21, 2020

+**Today's Progress**: Challenge RESET, started Frontend Web UI Tools and Frameworks

+**Thoughts:** “Be the change that you wish to see in the world.” ― Mahatma Gandhi